SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta3 Spring Blossom Tree.md

 # 228
-Help me out, what time zone is this server supposed to be on, the post times make no sense to me [spoiler] I guess I could look at my own post time and extrapolate the difference but I am really curious how or why we are offset by so many hours, in comparison to any North American time zone [/spoiler]
+Help me out, what time zone is this server supposed to be on, the post times make no sense to me
+%% I guess I could look at my own post time and extrapolate the difference but I am really curious how or why we are offset by so many hours, in comparison to any North American time zone %%

 # 229
 If you enable JavaScript, then you can click the 'Settings' link along the page header bar, and then adjust the time display under the 'Other' tab.